 The rest of the paper is as follows.
-We entirely follow the standard conventions (as for Hilbert-style calculi) as well as those adopted in both [9] and [10] - as to sequent calculi.
+We entirely follow the standard conventions (as for Hilbert-style calculi) as well as those adopted in both Pynko (1999) and Pynko (2004) - as to sequent calculi.
 Section 2 is a concise summary of mainly those basic issues underlying the paper, which have proved beyond the scopes of the mentioned papers, those presented therein being normally (though not entirely) briefly summarized as well for the exposition to be properly self-contained.
-In Section 3 we present a uniform formalism for covering both Hilbert- and Gentzen-style calculi, and recall some key results concerning disjunctive logics (mainly belonging to a logical folklore) and sequent calculi with structural rules going back to [9].
-Then, Section 4 is a preliminary study of minimal disjunctive Hilbert- as well as Gentzen-style (both multi- and single-conclusion) calculi to be used further.
+In Section 3 we present a uniform formalism for covering both Hilbert- and Gentzen-style calculi without repeating practically same issues concerning calculi of both kinds, and recall some key results concerning disjunctive and implicative logics (mainly belonging to a logical folklore) and sequent calculi with structural rules going back to Pynko (1999).
+Then, Section 4 is a preliminary study of minimal disjunctive Hilbert- as well as Gentzenstyle (both multi- and single-conclusion) calculi to be used further.
 Section 5 then contains the main generic results of the paper.
-Finally, in Section 6 we apply it to disjunctive and implicative positive fragments of the classical logic as well as to four-valued expansions of Belnap's logic.
+Finally, in Section 6 we apply it to disjunctive and implicative positive fragments of the classical logic, to Lukasiewicz finitely-valued logics and to both four-valued expansions of Belnap's four-valued logic and their three-valued extensions as well as to the three-valued logic HZ Hałkowska and Zajac (1988), applications to which prove to be especially acute, because of the infiniteness of its Hilbert-style axiomatization originally found in Zbrzezny (1990).
+Finally, Section 7 is a brief summary of principal definitive contributions of the paper.